lsmonki/vtigercrm/vtlib/README-UsingModuleDir.txt

    g.
 Update $customFieldTable

    h.
-Rename function ModuleClass to function ModuleName [This is the Constructor Class]
+Rename class ModuleClass to class <NewModuleName>

+Refer documentation for more details.